Vanderscycle/fastApiMMLFramework/README.md

 ```
 Time didn't allow me full integration with github actions.

-FastApi has swagger documentation as part of its library and can be accessed using:
+FastApi has swagger documentation as part of its library and can be accessed(if ran locally) using:
 ```bash
 http://localhost:8000/docs
 ```

 Description of the journey:
-Took roughly 30 hours since I never create a full api (only GET using flask).
+Took roughly 30 hours since I never created a full api (only GET using flask for a small ML model).

 The approach was as follow:
   * learned about POST/GET/PATCH/DELETE using local variables,